 Bruges’ breathtaking beauty lies in its fairytale feel.
 The city itself is a museum, a pure feast for the eyes.
-It seamlessly allures guests and locals alike with its church towers reflected in the waterways, cobbled lanes dotted with charming cafés and medieval mysteries.
+It seamlessly allures guests and locals alike with its church towers reflected in the waterways.
+As well as the cobbled lanes dotted with charming cafés and medieval mysteries.
 Stay a night or two to enjoy the magical evening light or go on a daytrip if you live nearby.
-Come for the weekend if you love people watching in a lively setting or revel in a serene retreat during a couple of warm summer weekdays.
+Come for the weekend if you love people watching in a lively setting.
+Or revel in a serene retreat during a couple of warm summer weekdays.
 There are so many charming things to see in Bruges!
 Read on to get inspired and discover the top reasons for adding Bruges to your travel bucket list.

 Have a taste of Belgium

 Prepare to fill your belly with heavenly flavors that people travel across the globe for.
 Especially Belgian beer, fries, waffles and chocolate conquer hearts with their original and diverse recipes.
-These treats await at every corner in Bruges, but for the full experience, start your tour at De Halve Maan brewery from 1856 to learn how to pour and taste beer the right way.
-Afterward, stop by the captivating Choco Story museum, which tells you the tale of cocoa’s transformation into chocolate from a historic, geographic and botanic angle.
+These treats await at every corner in Bruges.
+But for the full experience, start your tour at De Halve Maan brewery from 1856 to learn how to pour and taste beer the right way.
+Afterward, stop by the captivating Choco Story museum.
+This tells you the tale of cocoa’s transformation into chocolate from a historic, geographic and botanic angle.
 For the cherry on top, end your culinary adventure with a wonderful waffle dessert from your café of choice.